openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_aml.json}}

-In case the RP limits the possible values of any of the aforementioned four elements and the OP does not understand/support some or all of them (i.e. their values are not listed under its OP metadata) or they are not applicable/fulfillable for a certain user, the OP MUST NOT return an error, but instead not deliver at all the `verified_claims` claim.

-The OP MUST NOT ignore some or all of the query restrictions on possible values and deliver available verified/verification data that does not match these constraints.
+The OP MUST NOT ignore some or all of the query restrictions on possible values and MUST NOT deliver available verified/verification data that does not match these constraints.

 ### max_age